jpreecedev/developerhandbook/src/pages/create-restful-api-authentication-using-web-api-jwt/index.md

 ## Data Model

-With Entity Framework configured, lets create our data structure.
+With Entity Framework configured, let's create our data structure.
 The API will expose books, and books will have reviews.

 Under the **Models** folder add a new class called `Book`.
 Add the following code;